masindes/Moringa-School-Portal-Frontend/README.md

 Moringa Students Portal is a web application designed to help Moringa School students and administrators manage student information efficiently.
 Students can register, log in, and access their grades, fee balances, and training phases, while administrators can manage student accounts, payments, and academic records.

 🔗 Deployment
-Backend (Flask) hosted on Render: Backend Deployment Link (Replace with actual link) Frontend (React) hosted on Vercel: Frontend Deployment Link (Replace with actual link)
+Backend (Flask) hosted on Render: Backend Deployment Link (https://moringa-school-portal-backend.onrender.com) Frontend (React) hosted on Vercel: Frontend Deployment Link (...)

 📌 Features